 Picture us all running around the house opening windows and lighting scented candles to try and minimize that…unpleasant scent.
 Eeesh.

 That memory stuck with me for awhile so broccoli went on the back burner as a veggie side dish for quite some time.
 But now it’s back!
-It’s just fine steamed (just preferably not before hosting a ton of people), but I like to jazz it up in different ways – like with this pesto broccoli rice.
+It’s just fine steamed (just preferably not before hosting a ton of people) and I adore roasted frozen broccoli, but sometimes I like to really jazz it up.
+Enter, pesto broccoli rice.

 I’ve talked a lot about cauliflower rice – from parmesan pesto cauliflower rice to ginger turmeric cauliflower rice – but have been toying around with the idea of broccoli rice for awhile.
 Broccoli and cauliflower are relatively similar vegetables, with nutritious florets that lend themselves to a whole host of different recipes, so why wouldn’t a head of broccoli work just like a head of cauliflower in an alternative rice recipe?

 Not so surprisingly, it does!
-This broccoli rice is sauteed to reduce some of the raw cruciferous veggie flavor and ends up light and fluffy just like my favorite cauliflower rice recipes.
-Plus there’s pesto, and who doesn’t love that? 🙂
+The broccoli here is sauteed to reduce some of the raw cruciferous veggie flavor and ends up light and fluffy just like my favorite cauliflower rice recipes.
+Plus there’s pesto, and who doesn’t love that?

 One thing I love about this pesto broccoli rice is that the pesto component blends right into the green color of the broccoli.
 I’m thinking this recipe would be a good one for trying to sneak broccoli past picky eaters.
 It’s not in its typical floret shape, and its green hue can be (deliciously) blamed on basil pesto.
 That’s a win-win in my book.